 Eye Movement Desensitization and Reprocessing

-Eye Movement Desensitization and Reprocessing, or EMDR, promotes the healing of the brain’s information processing system and allows emotional stability and symptom reduction by utilizing “dual stimulation” exercises to discuss past trauma while simultaneously engaging other parts of the brain through bilateral eye movements, tones, or taps.
-EMDR helps clients in their process of recovery from trauma.
-EMDR is approved by the American Psychological Association as a treatment for post-traumatic stress disorder (PTSD) and other trauma conditions.
+Eye Movement Desensitization and Reprocessing ( EMDR), promotes the healing of the brain’s information processing system and allows emotional stability and symptom reduction by utilizing “dual stimulation” exercises to discuss past trauma while simultaneously engaging other parts of the brain through bilateral eye movements, tones, or taps.
+EMDR helps clients in their process of recovery from trauma and is approved by the American Psychological Association as a treatment for post-traumatic stress disorder (PTSD) and other trauma conditions.